jazzband/django-auditlog/docs/source/usage.rst

 request automatically.
 This does not need any custom code, adding a middleware class is enough.
 When an actor is logged the remote address of that actor will be logged as well.

-To enable the automatic logging of the actors, simply add the following to your ``MIDDLEWARE_CLASSES`` setting in your project's configuration file::
+To enable the automatic logging of the actors, simply add the following to your ``MIDDLEWARE`` setting in your project's configuration file::

-    MIDDLEWARE_CLASSES = (
+    MIDDLEWARE = (
         # Request altering middleware, e.g., Django's default middleware classes
         'auditlog.middleware.AuditlogMiddleware',
         # Other middleware